 Myth #1: Saltwater hot tubs are chlorine-free

 While it’s true that water and salt are about as natural as it gets, when the two are combined inside a specialized electric cell, a chemical reaction known as electrolysis occurs.
 This reaction creates—you guessed it—chlorine.
 So, the next time someone tells you their saltwater spa is chemical-free, you can politely correct them.
+The argument is less about saltwater hot tubs vs chlorine hot tubs and more about the systems that each hot tub uses.

-Myth #2: Saltwater hot tubs will save you money long-term
+Myth #2: Saltwater hot tubs are cheaper

 Sellers of saltwater spas will often tout their products as being self-regulating, meaning owners won’t be required to perform regular pH tests and chemical level adjustments.
 However, due to the reaction between the salt and the ions, a saltwater spa may contain higher concentrations of calcium than a traditional hot tub.
 This means owners will have to add calcium remover to balance the water or deal with the occasional calcium residue buildup on the edges of their tub.